dstl-lab/Code-Comprehension-User-Study/README.md

 ## About The Research

 ![Product Name Screen Shot](image/flowchart.png)
+This is a screenshot of our research result

+<br><br>

 This research study the effective methods that novice data scientists can adopt to enhance their understanding of pre-written data analytical programs.
 We conducted user studies with five novice data scientists and four expert data scientists.
 In each study, participants were presented with a pre-written data analytical program and asked to use think-aloud method to explain their thought processes.
-Based on their responses, we performed both quantitative and qualitative analyses.
-The materials in this repository include the pre-written code we asked our participants to analyze.
+Based on their responses, we performed both quantitative and qualitative analyses. <u>The materials in this repository include the pre-written code we asked our participants to analyze</u>.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>